kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/11-serverless-functions/45-custom-hook-for-client-side-data-fetching.md

 ## Data changing fast - client side data fetching
 * Limitation of gatsby because gatsby requires a build and it may be 15 minutes before the site updates
-* Time sensative data not meant to go through the Gatsby GraphQL
+* Time sensitive data not meant to go through the Gatsby GraphQL
-* You could rebuild everything everytime there is a change but for time sensative data it makes more sense to fetch that data client side rather than fetch that data at build time
+* You could rebuild everything every time there is a change but for time sensitive data it makes more sense to fetch that data client side rather than fetch that data at build time
 * Currently gatsby does not have an API
     - There is only a Gatsby API at build time
     - And when you launch your website there is not GraphQL API that we can hit